rongxinyin/r-for-sidework/README.md

-# python-for-erin
+# r-for-sidework
-Use it to teach Erin the python programming
+Use it to store code the python and r programming side work